technicalsagar6969/technicalsagar6969/README.md

 # Welcome to TechnicalSagar's GitHub Repository! 🚀

 ## About Me ℹ️
 Hey there!
 I'm Sagar, a passionate IT enthusiast studying at a prestigous college of Engineering .
-I'm constantly eating mava, diving deep into coding, and embracing new challenges.
+I'm constantly learning, diving deep into coding, and embracing new challenges.

 ## What I'm Working On 💼
 Currently, I'm delving into various projects related to software development, web development, and data science.
 My goal is to enhance my skills while contributing to Laptop vapryacha nahi laptop allowed nhi.